-- 1 First you need to sign in to your Parallels account: - If you have an account, enter your email address, select I have a password, enter the password and click Sign In. - If you don't have a Parallels account, enter an email address that will be used to create the account, select I'm a new user, click Sign In and follow the onscreen instructions. - 2 In the next step, you must enter your Product Activation Key to activate Parallels Desktop.
+- If you have an account, select I have a password, enter your email and password and click Sign In. - If you don't have a Parallels account, select I am a new user, enter an email address that will be used to create the account, your name, password and click Create Account. - 2 In the next step, enter your Product Activation Key to activate Parallels Desktop.